erewok/talks/monads_for_fp_talk_2017/talk.md

 - One bound variable
 - Function body
 - Only functions allowed so all functions are higher order.
+- Apply arguments by separating from function with whitespace.

 Free (not bound) variables may also appear.